-These two type of optimization techniques (also known as On-Page optimization and Off-Page optimization) help you get ranked in the search engines.
+These two types of optimization techniques (also known as On-Page optimization and Off-Page optimization) help you get ranked in the search engines.
 On-Page optimization deals with the things you can tweak and modify on your own website to make it more relevant to Google searches.

 Off-Page optimization deals with interactions with websites outside of your own.
-This could be in the form of getting backlinks or social interactions, which we will go into more detail later.
+This could be in the form of getting backlinks or social interactions, which we will go into more detail about later.

-The SEO trends are constantly evolving.
+SEO trends are constantly evolving.
 That is because people are constantly finding ways to exploit SEO and make their websites on top of the search ranks.
-But Google is a smart company, and they have a team who constantly evolves Google’s algorithm to make sure that searches remain relevant and not bring spam sites in front.
+But Google is a smart company, and they have a team that constantly evolves Google’s algorithm to make sure that searches remain relevant and not bring spam sites in front.

 People who exploit SEO in the wrong way are called “Black hat SEO” artists and their practices should be avoided at all costs.
 That being said, let’s dwell deeper into SEO the right way and how we can start applying it to our businesses immediately!

 As mentioned earlier, on-page SEO optimization deals with the things you can edit on your own website to make your web content more likable by Google.

 The first thing you must know is keywords.
 In short, every page should have about 2-5% keywords density.
 So sprinkle your keywords where it’s due but don’t overdo it.